 Span range: Medium

-The extradosed bridge combines the main elements of a cable-stayed bridge and prestressed box girder bridge.
-It uses smaller pylons than the cable-stayed bridge, and a significantly thinner girder/deck structure than used on the girder bridge.
+The Extradosed Bridge combines the main elements of a cable-stayed bridge and a prestressed box girder bridge.
+It uses smaller pylons than the cable-stayed bridge and a significantly thinner girder/deck structure than that of a traditional girder bridge.

 3. Trestle Bridge